Ortham/linux-scripts/README.md

 The status of the last backup run will then be displayed whenever you open a new terminal.

+## Flatpak

+The `flatpak/overrides` folder contains files that can be copied to `$HOME/.local/share/flatpak/overrides`.
+The overrides restrict the permissions of Flatpak apps, removing those that don't seem necessary for the features I use.
+In general they:

+- remove X11-related permissions for apps that have good Wayland support
+- remove blanket filesystem access to things like `host`, `home`, etc. and replacing them with more specific items (e.g. `xdg-pictures` for Inkscape)
+- remove network access unless that's required for functionality that I use

+I haven't extensively tested the apps with these restrictions, so parts of them may not work correctly, and there are some that have optional functionality that I don't use that is broken by these restrictions.

+The install script sets up a couple of Flathub remotes, installs the overrides and then installs some applications.

 ## Games

 The input CSV is most easily created using Playnite's "Library Exporter Advanced" extension, with the Game Id and Sources export options ticked.
 For Humble Bundle games, I have the Humble library extension configured to "Ignore third party store games" so that Playnite only lists games that are downloadable from Humble Bundle, and not games that I bought on Humble Bundle but that are downloaded through Steam or other clients.